ARCTraining/data-vis/book/example_section/introduction.md

 In the same way that you need to decide on the key message for any research paper, and then in more granular detail pick the key message of each subsection of your results, before you start plotting or pick a plot type to represent you data, you need to know what the "take home message" for the audience is.
 Do you want to show contrast between two different results?
 Do you want to show evolution through time?
 Do you want to compare different categories?
 Do you want to show geospatial variations in data?

+**Show flowchart here for different figure types**

 ### Rule 3: Adapt the Figure to the Support Medium

 It's important to understand what medium the graphic or figure will be displayed in: are you preparing for a talk and will be showing your figures over a projector or a shared screen via a webconfereing tool?
 Will your figures be printed onto a poster for a conference?
 Will your figure be included in a journal or other publication and will be viewed online where its zoomable?

 Figures shown in a presentation will only be visible to the audience for a short amount of time; they will not have time to read lots of labels and annotations, and a detailed and difficult to parse chart will leave the audience confused and will distract them from listening to your presentation.
 They will also be supported by your discussion points and presentation, so can be less detailed.
 Figures used in poster presentations will be printed out which can lead to issues in colour grading if screen-specific colourspace is used (e.g. RGB instead of CMYK) and resolution problems if rasterised images are used and not saved at a high enough dpi.

-Points to keep in mind when designing your figure for different media:
+Points to keep in mind when designing your figure for different media (make these dropdowns):
 - Size: what size do different components need to be in order to deliver your message in the chosen media?
 Think about:
     - Font size for axis labels and annotations
     - Line thickness